 Strip slots are tighter and the table games stingier (looking at you 6-5 Blackjack / triple 0 roulette) than establishments off the beaten path.

 With player odds plummeting, there is an increasing incentive to try your luck away from the main tourist centers.
 Try casinos away from the action like Sam’s Town, Green Valley Ranch, and Boulder Station for a slightly better shake at winning.

 Visiting the Pawn Stars Pawn Shop: While many of the items you have seen bartered for on the show are on display, the location itself is disappointingly small and the characters are rarely on-site.
 The shop may be worth a stop for super fans, but ensure your expectations are tempered.

 Mid Tier Strip Buffets: Average price for a “middle of the road” dinner buffet on the Strip is $35 and the masses stream in daily to overindulge.
-For me, the quality isn’t there to justify a $30+ bill.
-I would rather go off the beaten path to a higher quality, mid-tier buffet option like Palace Station’s Feast, Palm’s A.Y.C.E., or M Resort’s Studio B Buffet.
-The other option is to spend up for Cosmo’s Wicked Spoon, Wynn, Aria, or Caesars Bacchanal buffet.
-A high-end dinner buffet on the Strip will typically cost just over $50.
+For me, the quality isn’t there to justify a $40+ bill.
+I personally prefer to spend up for Cosmo’s Wicked Spoon, The Buffet at Bellagio, The Buffet at Wynn, or Caesars Bacchanal buffet.
+A high-end dinner buffet on the Strip will typically cost just over $60.